mitchelllisle/data-privacy-papers/README.md

     <summary>More Details</summary>
     <p><b>Authors:</b> Ethan Wilson, Azim Ibragimov, Michael J. Proulx, Sai Deep Tetali, Kevin Butler, Eakta Jain</p>
     <p><b>Summary:</b> Eye tracking is routinely being incorporated into virtual reality (VR)
 systems.
-Prior research has shown that eye tracking data can be used for re-identification attacks.
+Prior research has shown that eye tracking data, if exposed, can be used for re-identification attacks.
 The state of our knowledge about currently existing privacy mechanisms is limited to privacy-utility trade-off curves based on data-centric metrics of utility, such as prediction error, and black-box threat models.
 We propose that for interactive VR applications, it is essential to consider user-centric notions of utility and a variety of threat models.
 We develop a methodology to evaluate real-time privacy mechanisms for interactive VR applications that incorporate subjective user experience and task performance metrics.
 We evaluate selected privacy mechanisms using this methodology and find that re-identification accuracy can be decreased to as low as 14% while maintaining a high usability score and reasonable task performance.
 Finally, we elucidate three threat scenarios (black-box, black-box with exemplars, and white-box) and assess how well the different privacy mechanisms hold up to these adversarial scenarios.
   This work advances the state of the art in VR privacy by providing a methodology for end-to-end assessment of the risk of re-identification attacks and potential mitigating solutions.</p>
   </details>
 </div>